Prions Impossible To Stop

 Thousands of hunters across North America take to the wilds late every summer and early fall to hunt deer, elk and moose with bows, muzzle-loaders and rifles.
-I grew up in Southwest Colorado and looked forward to hunting season every year.
-For many reasons, I gave up hunting about 25 years ago.
-Now, I arm myself with a camera.
+They are being lied to about the dangers of chronic wasting disease.

 It’s happening in every state that has detected chronic wasting disease in deer, elk, moose and other species.
 This misinformation campaign also is well under way in states that have not detected this deadly disease in wildlife.
 These states have surveillance programs designed to keep hunters and their wallets coming back for more.
 It’s time for hunters, ranchers, wildlife conservationists and all outdoor enthusiasts to rally for truth and reforms that can save lives, businesses and entire ecosystems.

 The world is experiencing an explosive protein epidemic right now and there is no end in sight.
 People and animals around the world are being attacked by a form of killer protein called a prion (PREE-on).

 These deadly prions are contagious and unstoppable.
 These protein predators are causing a deadly epidemic among deer, elk and moose in North America called chronic wasting disease (CWD).
 It’s now jumped the Atlantic ocean to Norway.
 Further proof that CWD comes from the prions in sewage sludge.
 Prions also are the pathogen that causes mad cow disease among livestock.
 Few, if any, mammals are immune.

-A Nobel-Prize-winning scientist claims that Creutzfeldt-Jakob (CJD), Alzheimer’s, Parkinson’s and Huntington’s diseases all are prion diseases.
+A Nobel-Prize-winning scientist claims that Creutzfeldt-Jakob disease (CJD), Alzheimer’s disease, Parkinson’s and Huntington’s diseases all are prion diseases.
 These corrupt proteins might even play a role in autism.
 A study in Canada is underway now.
 We might even find that proteins impact cancer development because prion disease progresses in a fashion similar to cancer.
 Unfortunately, prions are much more aggressive and they can survive outside of the bodies of its victims.

 The Species Barrier Is a Myth